Patricia Aufderheide: Public intellectual role

-The Center for Media & Social Impact also showcases strategies and techniques for making impactful social-issue documentaries, through screenings, filmmaker visits, and an annual conference, Media That Matters.
-Funding for the Center has been provided by Annie E. Casey, MacArthur, McCormick, Surdna and Rockefeller Foundations, the Haas Family Trusts, and the National Endowment for the Arts.
+Under Aufderheide’s leadership, 2000-2014, the Center for Social Media (now the Center for Media & Social Impact) showcased strategies and techniques for making impactful social-issue documentaries, through screenings, filmmaker visits, and an annual conference, Media That Matters.
+It also conducted much research on public interest and media policies.
+Funding for the Center has been provided by [Annie E. Casey], MacArthur, McCormick, Surdna, and Rockefeller Foundations, the Haas Family Trusts (later Wyncote Foundation), and the [National Endowment for the Arts].